-The debt coverage ratio for a project is calculated as follows: Net Operating Income \div Total Debt Service Payments.
-The Bank will accept a debt coverage ratio up to a maximum of 1.40 or a pro forma where anticipated cash flow does not exceed 15 percent of gross income.
-Projects in which the debt coverage ratio or cash flow exceeds these limits must provide justification why additional debt cannot be supported.
+AHP projects must demonstrate that the project is able to operate in a financially sound manner.
+The Bank will not accept a debt coverage ratio below 1.00.
+The debt coverage ratio for a project is calculated as follows: Net Operating Income ÷ Total Debt Service Payments.

+The Bank will not accept a pro forma where anticipated cash flow is negative or does not project adequate coverage of operational expenses.

 Debt service payments for sponsor loans should not be reflected on the housing pro forma.

-Cash flow to the owner of a project should be limited to a reasonable return on the owner's investment in the project or be an amount small enough that substantive additional financing could not be justified.
-For projects that are anticipated to generate some amount of cash flow, excess funds may be used to pay back debt required to be repaid from available cash flow or placed in the project's reserve accounts, if adequate justification of the need for such reserves is provided.
-As noted earlier, a project may be ruled infeasible even if it meets the feasibility guidelines for debt coverage ratio and cash flow as a percentage of gross income if the Bank, in its sole discretion, determines that the cash flow is not reasonable and justified or the project does not show a need for the AHP subsidy.
+For projects that are anticipated to generate some amount of cash flow, excess funds may be used to pay for supportive services included in the supportive services proforma.

+A project may be ruled infeasible even if it meets the feasibility guidelines for debt coverage ratio and cash flow as a percentage of gross income if the Bank, in its sole discretion, determines that the project does not demonstrate operational feasibility through the AHP retention period.